ESX-PORTUGAL/GiGi_Snippet/README.md

 -> Point
 -> Crouch
 -> Remove Aim leves just the snipper aim
--> Map disappears and only appears inside the car
 -> Npc Population + Withdraw NPC from the Police
 -> Impossible to gain weapons in police cars and ems -> Take Weapons To NPC (do not drop weapons)